Labyrinths & Liontaurs

 Name: The settlement's name is presented first.

 Alignment and Type: A settlement's alignment is the general alignment of its citizens and government—individuals who dwell therein can still be of any alignment, but the majority of its citizens should be within one step of the settlement's overall alignment.
 Alignment influences a city's modifiers.
 The type is the size category the settlement falls into, be it thorp, hamlet, village, town (small or large), city (small or large), or metropolis.
 In most cases, rules play off of a settlement's type rather than its exact population total.
-A settlement's type determines many of its statistics (see Table 7-36: Settlement Statistics).
+A settlement's type determines many of its statistics.

 Modifiers: Settlements possess six modifiers that apply to specific skill checks made in the settlement.
 A settlement's starting modifier values are determined by its type.
 This value is further adjusted by the settlement's alignment, government, qualities, and disadvantages.
 Note that introducing settlement modifiers to your game will somewhat increase the complexity of skill checks by adding a variable modifier each time the PCs visit a new town or city—consider the use of these modifiers an optional rule.